 |S=Susceptible, I=Intermediate, and R=Resistant.

-g The current absence of data on resistant strains precludes defining any results other than “Susceptible”.
-Strains yielding MIC results suggestive of a “nonsusceptible” category should be submitted to a reference laboratory for further testing.
+a The current absence of data on resistant isolates precludes defining any results other than “Susceptible”.
+If isolates yield MIC results other than susceptible, they should be submitted to a reference laboratory for further testing.

-Quality Control: Standardized susceptibility test procedures require the use of laboratory control microorganisms to control the technical aspects of the laboratory procedures.
-For dilution technique, standard ciprofloxacin powder should provide the MIC values according to criteria outlined in Table 2.
-For diffusion technique, the 5-μg ciprofloxacin disk should provide the zone diameters outlined in Table 2.
+- Quality Control: Standardized susceptibility test procedures require the use of laboratory controls to monitor the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test.1,2,3,4 Standard ciprofloxacin powder should provide the following range of MIC values noted in Table 2.
+For the diffusion technique using the ciprofloxacin 5 mcg disk the criteria in Table 2 should be achieved.

 |Enterococcus faecalis ATCC 29212||0.25–2||-|

 |Escherichia coli ATCC 25922||0.004–0.015||30–40|

 |Neisseria gonorrhoeae ATCC 49226||0.001–0.008||48–58|